2021 Impassable Mountain

 WINEMAKING:

 Vineyard blocks were selected for harvest by taste, selecting subsections of rows for any harvest day.
-The vineyard was harvested into twelve lots over two and a half weeks, responding to the varying development of different aspects, elevations and rootstocks.
-Hand harvested and meticulously sorted, the fruit was allowed to cold soak prior to fermentation and further post fermentation maceration on the skins for a total of 30 to 40 days depending on the lot.
-The wines were pressed to 85% new French oak where they underwent malolactic fermentation.
-Individual barrels from two lots were selected for the final blend.
-These wines were racked a total of three times during elevage and bottled unfined and unfiltered in July of 2020.
+The vineyard was harvested into nine lots over eleven days, responding to the varying development of different aspects, elevations and rootstocks.
+Hand harvested and meticulously sorted, the fruit was allowed to cold soak prior to fermentation and further post fermentation maceration on the skins for a total of 28 to 38 days depending on the lot.
+Fermentations begin naturally, and after a few days of cold soak took roughly two weeks to complete with daily pumpovers or delestage, then less movement and air during extended maceration.
+The wines were gently pressed to 75% new french oak where they underwent malolactic fermentation.
+Individual barrels from select lots were blended for the final cuvée.
+These wines were racked a total of three times during èlevage and bottled unfiltered in July of 2024.